-Aurelia Campbell’s research centers on architecture and material culture from the Yuan (1279-1368), Ming (1368-1636), and Qing (1636-1912) periods in China.
+Aurelia Campbell’s research centers on architecture and material culture from the Yuan, Ming, and Qing dynasties (1279-1911) in China.
 She is particularly interested in issues concerning materials and technologies, sacred objects and spaces, and the relationship between the imperial court and outlying regions.

 She has engaged in several projects that help to advance the field of Chinese architectural history.
-This includes composing annotated bibliographies for Oxford Bibliographies on the subjects of Late Imperial Chinese architecture, Ming and Qing palace architecture, and Buddhist architecture in China.
+This includes compiling three annotated bibliographies for Oxford Bibliographies on the subjects of Palace Architecture in Premodern China, Buddhist Architecture in Imperial China, and Architecture of the Ming and Qing Dynasties.
 Since 2017 she has also been involved in the compilation of an English dictionary of Chinese architectural history terms with scholars from China, Europe, and the United States.